XML-Travelgate/xtg-content-articles-pub/developer-documentation/hotel/DSF/DescriptiveInfoExtended.md

                                     {
                                         "languageCode" : "en",
                                         "name" : "HotelSummary",
-                                        "description" : "Summary elements for the property returned" },
+                                        "description" : "Summary of the elements returned for the property " },
                                     {
                                         "languageCode" : "pt",